ShirouOgami22/dw2-Anthony-biblioteca/library-manager/log.md

 ok, is there any other way to run a python script besides pyhton3? i dont currently have that one installed and i cant install it

-ook, can you edit the start_app.bat to work that way then? also, every time you touch the project, you can update the log.md to input past prompts
+the start_app.bat to work that way then? also, every time you touch the project, you can update the log.md to input past prompts

 ok, cool, you may apply the changes... im not sure how you function yet, do i gotta change the 'ask' to 'edit'?